Passports

 Q: The application asks for a Guarantor.
 Can I use a family member?

-A: YES, ANYONE who holds a 5-year or 10-year Canadian passport that is valid (or has not been expired for more than 1 year) and has known you (the applicant) personally for at least 2 years.
+A: YES, the Guarantor must be a Canadian citizen 18 years of age or older, who holds a 5-year or 10-year Canadian passport that is valid (or has not been expired for more than 1 year) and has known you (the applicant) personally for at least 2 years.

-A: YOUR GUARANTOR signs and dates the copy(s).
+A: YOUR GUARANTOR signs and dates the copy/copies, front and back copies of supporting ID must be included.

 Q: My previous passport is still valid or expired less than 1 year ago.
 My last name has changed (i.e. got married) can I renew my passport in the new surname with a Simplified Renewal?

-A: NO, you must use an Adult General Application and include a copy of the ‘linkage’ document (i.e. Marriage Certificate, Legal Name Change).
-The linkage document requirement applies for ALL persons whose current surname on their birth certificate or citizenship differs from their supporting ID.
+A: NO, you must use an Adult General application and include a copy of the linkage document (i.e. Marriage Certificate, Legal Name Change).
+The linkage document requirement applies to ALL persons whose current surname on their birth certificate or citizenship differs from their supporting ID.

 Q: Can I use the Adult Simplified Renewal to renew my passport that was issued to me when I was under the age of 16?

-Q: Do I need to send a ‘long form birth certificate’ for my child or can I send the ‘short’ version?
+Q: Do I need to send a birth certificate with parental information (formerly known as ‘long form birth certificate’) for my child or can I send the short version without parental information?

 Click here to access information regarding passport photos.